JosephCottam/somewhatuseful/_posts/2025-10-01-Neo4J-Export-And-Load.md

 - Slowest import of all methods checked (5x slower than the CSV).
 This is likely because it builds an index as it imports.
 - The multi-step dance is easy to make a mistake during.
 If you delete the labels property before successfully creating the node labels, it can cost a lot of time.

 **Conclusion:** Its an OK process.
-If there are only a few node labels, creating uniqueness constrains for each is preferable to the technique I used.
+If there are only a few node labels, creating uniqueness constrains for each is preferable to the technique used here.

 ## Other notes:
 - Neo4j `apoc.import.csv` supports "[id spaces](https://neo4j.com/docs/operations-manual/current/import/#import-tool-id-spaces)".
 The original database was built from multiple different sources providing different node types.
 Id spaces made it easier to merge those sources together since we did not need to ensure the ids were disjoint between sources.